eimhanguelo/COMP3016-GAMEPROJECT/README.md

 - Procedural Track Generation: Create varied and unpredictable racetrack layouts.
 - Enhanced UI: Redesign menus and HUD for improved accessibility and aesthetics.

-Thank you for exploring the 3D Car Racing Game project.